 “The serious harmful impacts of microplastics on the environment have been recently acknowledged.
 There is no current EU or domestic legislation on microplastics, but we at K Group wanted to take initiative on the matter on our own.
 According to the Finnish Environment Institute, approximately ten per cent of the plastics floating in the world's oceans are microplastics, so all actions taken to reduce the amount of microplastics are important,” says K Group Product Quality Manager Timo Kivi.

-– Since the beginning of the year, all of the cosmetic products in K Group’s own brands have been microplastic-free.
-Microbeads were removed in 2017 from Pirkka lip balms (natural and cranberry), Pirkka Perheshampoo shampoos (fruit, berry and citrus).
-Microplastics will also be removed in 2018 from all of the detergents in K Group’s own brands.
+In 2017, K Group fulfilled its commitment and eliminated microbeads from all of the cosmetic products in its own brands.
+Microbeads will also be removed in 2018 from all of the detergents in K Group’s own brands.

 Microbeads have been used, for example, as abrasive and cleansing ingredients in cosmetics and detergents.
 Small, plastic particles less than 5 mm in size, however, are able to easily pass through wastewater treatment facilities into waterways where they are an environmental risk due to their longevity.
 When the plastic ends up in the water, it also causes serious harm to animals and can easily enter the human food chain.

 “Microplastic-free products must also conform to our strict quality requirements.
 Microbeads may greatly affect the appearance and features of the product, so eliminating them meant re-evaluating the entire composition of the product.
 For example, eliminating microplastics from detergents affects the colour and transparency of the products,” says Timo Kivi.

 K Group is actively developing new types of operational models in order to reduce plastic waste.